Baykitsky District: Location

 Baykitsky district was located in the south-western area of the Evenk Autonomous Okrug.
 The district shared borders with (clockwise from the north) Ilimpiyskiy and Tungussko-Chunsky districts within the Evenk AO, and Boguchansky, Motyginsky, Severo-Yeniseysky, Yeniseysky, and Turukhansky districts of Krasnoyarsk Krai.
-The total area of the district was 102,000 km2 and the administrative centre was the town of Baykit.
+Thedistrict's total area was 102,000 km2 and the administrative centre was the town of Baykit.

 Geography

 The district was located in the Central Siberian Plateau, around 500–600 metres above sea level, in the middle course of the Podkamennaya Tunguska river – its confluence with the Baikitik can be found in the former area of the district.
 The highest point of the district was Onot Mountain at 787 metres.

 History

 Baykitsky district was created in 1927, three years before the creation of Evenk AO.
 The district was abolished upon the merger of Evenk AO and Krasnoyarsk Krai, on 1 January 2007.
 It now forms the south-western area of Evenkiysky District.